ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 (At different times, Livingston was a reporter for the *Richmond County Advance* as well as a "slate dealer" among other careers.)

 Before he moved to Staten Island, the firm of Wm.
 Snedeker & Co. "dry goods jobbers" was located in the Manhattan financial district just a few blocks northeast of the future site of 1 World Trade Center and 2 World Trade Center, the "Twin Towers" that collapsed in the September 11 attacks of 2001.
-(Upon their completion, the Twin Towers were the tallest buildings in the world.)
+(Upon their completion on 04 April 1973, the Twin Towers were the tallest buildings in the world, at 1,368 feet and 1,362 feet respectively.)
+Dry goods jobbers were wholesalers, essentially middle-men between the factories from whom they purchased goods and the retail stores, such as Pine, Hillyer & Co., to whom they subsequently sold those same goods.

 {{% fig "staten-island/1859-New-York-City-Business-Directory-p87" "800" /%}}